Quick Start#

 backend="Mininet",

-Backend-specific options are passed as extra keyword arguments and validated at construction time.
+passed as extra keyword arguments and validated at construction time.
+For

 net = Toolbox.BaseNetwork(